zacbraddy/Vimispirational/README.md

-Unimpaired|https://github.com/tpope/vim-unimpaired|Give you handy little shortcuts based on `[` and `]` to do things like swap lines and add blank lines above and below etc vim-javascript|https://github.com/pangloss/vim-javascript|For some of that extra syntax highlighting for javascript and improved indenting vim-jsx|https://github.com/mxw/vim-jsx|For some of that extra syntax highlighting for JSX etc. etc.
+Unimpaired|https://github.com/tpope/vim-unimpaired|Give you handy little shortcuts based on `[` and `]` to do things like swap lines and add blank lines above and below etc vim-javascript|https://github.com/pangloss/vim-javascript|For some of that extra syntax highlighting for javascript and improved indenting vim-jsx|https://github.com/mxw/vim-jsx|For some of that extra syntax highlighting for JSX etc. etc. vim-flow|https://github.com/flowtype/vim-flow|Does flow checking when you save a file that is flow enabled and also add some omnicompletion functionality.
+I have a script in the vimrc that searched for local installs of flow when you open a javascript file and sets the flow path to that install rather than the global one.
+This might cause problems if you are working on multiple projects with different flow settings but works fine in my situation. vim-airline|https://github.com/vim-airline/vim-airline|Gives you a nice status bar along the button to show you things about the file you have open and a tab bar along the top that shows all the buffers you have open so you can more easy swithc between buffers at a glance with `:b#` or `[b` or `]b` (the motion commands come from unimpaired) vim-airline-themes|https://github.com/vim-airline/vim-airline-themes|A plugin to do some extra cool stuff with airline, like different colours etc. vim-surround|https://github.com/tpope/vim-surround|Does a little more than my little scripts that surrounds a word with quotes, this will change surrounding characters, delete them etc. Basicallty it defines some operator pending bindings that allow you to modify surrouding characters.
+Again I should us this more than I do. ack.vim|https://github.com/mileszs/ack.vim|Ack is a code anaylsis and searching tool that you can integrate into vim.
+This is by far the best way I've found to search and entire project for something.
+ALE|https://github.com/w0rp/ale|Asynchronous Linting Engine, does what it says on the tin, tries to lint everything as you type.
+Thing is either I'm not using it right or this thing isn't asynchronous enough because on my work computer this slows things down a fair bit.
+Still gotta have something in this department because the alternative is annoying as hell so till I find a better one this is it. vim-autoclose|https://github.com/townk/vim-autoclose|Just a simple little thing to write a closing bracket after I've typed and opening bracket, still working this into my flow but I can work with it without it getting annoying probably 80% of the time now.

 ## Custom commands and key remaps in my vimrc